wiggleport/wiggle-docs/model.rst

 .. [#weak] Weak constraints do not require exact equality, and they will yield to a strong equality constraint or a conflicting inequality.
 The weak constraint operator is useful for specifying a default or nominal value.

+Conflicts in strong constraints are disallowed entirely.
+If a model can't meet all constraints, it will be unable to load.
+Changes will be prohibited if they violate any constraints irreconcilably.

+If multiple weak constraints apply to the same variable, they will be prioritized by their distance from this variable in the expression graph.
+Weak constraints farther from a variable can override weak constraints closer to the same variable.

 Examples::

   # Yea, lets have some